handsontable/handsontable/docs/content/guides/columns/column-hiding.md

 # Column hiding

-Hide individual columns to avoid rendering them as DOM elements.
-It helps you reduce screen clutter and improve the grid's performance.
+Hide individual columns to reduce screen clutter and improve the grid's performance.

 [[toc]]